UniversaBlockchain/UniCherryGarden/README.md

 Uses Akka library for modularity/components and establishing cluster of services.

 PostgreSQL database is used to store and efficiently index the collected blockchain data and the internal state.
+Minimum required version is PostgreSQL 10.x.

 The code is written in Java 8 language and Scala 2.13.